 Sudha Prathikanti, MD

-- Integrative Psychiatrist and Ayurvedic Practitioner, UCSF Osher Center for Integrative Medicine
+- Integrative Psychiatrist and Ayurvedic Practitioner, UCSF Osher Center for Integrative Health

 - Medical Director, ZSFG Primary Care Adult Psychiatry

 Sudha Prathikanti, MD, is Board-certified in Adult Psychiatry, a diplomate of the American Board of Integrative Holistic Medicine, and a certified Ayurvedic practitioner.
 At the UCSF Osher Center for Integrative Medicine, she founded both the Integrative Psychiatry service and the Ayurveda consultation service, and currently directs the Integrative Psychiatry Teaching Clinic at this site.
 Her research on treating depression with yoga has been featured in local and national media.